 1. Chicago O'Hare International (ORD)

-As one of the busiest airports in the United States, Chicago's hub is famous for its crowds of people and flight delays.
-As a result, they have set up kid-friendly pastimes to ease frustration for families.
-As a cultural city with many state-of-the-art museums, the airport reflects this enriching presence, instilling a sense of wonderment in children.
-The Children's Museum of Chicago has designed a playground called "Kids on the Fly."
+At Chicago O'Hare Intenational Airport, The Children's Museum of Chicago has designed a playground called "Kids on the Fly."
 The aviation-themed interactive exhibit features a cargo plane that needs fueling, a cockpit in a fantasy helicopter, a luggage station and an air traffic control tower.
-Kids can learn the inner workings of an airport first-hand, or simply relax and play with LEGOs.
-The play area is fully accessible to all children, including those with disabilities.
-Kids on the Fly is around the corner from Gate F1 in Terminal 2.
+The play area, which also has LEGOS, is fully accessible to all children, and is located around the corner from Gate F1 in Terminal 2.